Yohanna/vim-gotosymbol/README.markdown

 ## Sell

-Hey, ever used TextMate and discovered the great *Go to Symbol* feature, but was disheartened that it was one of the last features that hadn't been duplicated for Vim?
+Hey, ever used TextMate or Sublime Text and discovered the great *Go to Symbol* feature, but was disheartened that it was one of the last features that hadn't been duplicated for Vim?